-Various calibration laboratories are using hydraulic, screw, and other force calibration machines where it is difficult not to overshoot a test point.
-By talking about overshooting a test point we are referring to loading past the desired point and then letting the creep in the hydraulic system naturally decrease the force point.
-Overshooting the force point to 2543 lbf, when the test point is 2500 lbf and waiting several seconds until the reference standard reads 2500 lbf.
+Various calibration laboratories use hydraulic, screw, and other force calibration machines where it is difficult not to overshoot a test point.
+By talking about overshooting a test point, we are referring to loading past the desired point and then letting the creep in the hydraulic system naturally decrease the force point.
+Overshooting the force point to 2543 lbf, when the test point is 2500 lbf, and waiting several seconds until the reference standard reads 2500 lbf.

-Anyone that has operated these types of hydraulic machines knows that overshooting a point will and can happen.
+Anyone who has operated these hydraulic machines knows that overshooting a point will and can happen.
 Some automated force systems may even overshoot the test point by up to 20 % of the desired force.

 - One should always approach the desired test point and not overshoot the test point when incrementally increasing the force.
 One should not undershoot the test point if performing a descending calibration.

 - The data presented is using a Morehouse 5,000 lbf Shear Web Type Precision Grade Load Cell.
 We cannot assume that all load cells act the same way.
 We suspect that the shear web type of load cells will all act similarly.
 A Column, Multi-Column, S-beam, Button, or other load cells may act differently.